πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Area 52

-On the federal level, delta 8 is legal because it isn’t named directly as a restricted substance.
+On the federal level, delta 8 is legal because it isn’t named directly as a restricted substance in the Controlled Substances Act.
 This title goes only to the delta 9 version of THC.

-Most state laws follow this ruling or have their own adaptations that can make delta 8 THC less accessible.
-Some consider any cannabinoid even remotely similar to delta 9 THC illegal by default; others maintain the specific prohibition of delta 9 THC only.
+Most state laws follow federal regulations or have their own adaptations that can make delta 8 THC either legal or less accessible.
+In some states, delta 8 may even be severely restricted, citing public health and safety concerns, especially since little research has been done on its long-term side effects.
+Others consider any cannabinoid even remotely similar to delta 9 THC illegal by default; others maintain the specific prohibition of delta 9 THC only.

-Quick Summary: Is Delta 8 THC Legal Where I Live?
+Quick Summary: Is Delta 8 Legal Where I Live?

 Only a handful of states address delta 8 THC directly, but every few months, a new bill is passed that blocks the sale of delta 8 THC locally.
 Most do so by simply including all versions of THC to the existing laws.
 States with this language in the law only permit edibles that contain no more than 0.3% delta 8 THC (or any form of THC) by weight.
 These changes work to ban concentrated delta 8 products like vapes, but allow for the sale of specially-formulated tinctures, gummies, and other edibles that remain below this 0.3% threshold.